 Why do this exploration with Anna?

 Glad you asked!
-The Work/Life Clarity programs I’ve developed draw on my experience, creativity, training, natural strengths, values and energy.
+The Retirement Clarity program I’ve developed draw on my experience, creativity, training, natural strengths, values and energy.
 Added to that, I deliberately chose to offer the best possible assessment tools to augment the program’s content.
 The individual coaching session and program fees reflect this.
 I’m also now an instructor in the Bloom community.
 Please have a look at Hello Bloomers for more information.
 This is what I bring to my retirement clarity work, regardless of how or where I deliver it:

 Experience.
 This includes my own purposeful career transition, my quest into the heart of Me, my discovery of my calling, stepping across my own Line of Courage, and living a meaningful life I love.

 Creativity.
 In my experience and research, I saw the opportunity to create a combined head-and-heart program delivered in a blended model of facilitation, coaching and teaching.
 The result is Work/Life Clarity for youth, mid-career professionals and Retirement Clarity for those approaching (or in) retirement.
 The supplemental ‘heartwork’ and other reflective exercises deepen your learning, and also often include a creative approach.

 Training: I consciously and joyfully choose to devote time, effort and funds toward developing my expertise.
 Specifically, I’m a certified facilitator of The Passion Test and Lumina Spark Personality Assessment, as well as a certified Retirement Coach.
 I have also studied for 2 years as an Energy Practitioner.
 Additionally, I have expert subject-matter mentors who inspire and teach me, and for whom I’m deeply grateful: Erin Caldwell, Ingrid Bergmann and Janice Parviainen.

 Strengths: I have a warm and open communication style that puts people at ease and feel safe.
 I easily see potential, detect patterns and identify themes.
 I’m a natural listener who is highly intuitive and reads people well.
 Optimistic by nature, I energize and inspire others.
 My coaching approach is light-hearted, and very accepting.